 Poisonings – Never take medications in front of young children; never leave the containers where your grandchildren can see or reach them.
 Never call it candy…use the proper name and use of medications when talking to older children.
 Use child resistant caps when possible.
 Store all medications, household cleaners and products out of sight of children and in a child resistant cupboard or under lock and key.

 Falls – The single highest cause of unintentional injuries and deaths due to them.
-Install safety gates on steps and balconies.
+Install safety gates on steps, stairways and balconies.
+Make sure surfaces under play equipment are soft and safe.
 Supervise young children at all times when playing or climbing.
-Remember to have them pick up their toys to prevent slips and falls for your own safety.

 Burns - A major cause of long-term damage to children.
 Keep hot liquids well out of reach of young children.
+Cook on the back burners and keep young children out of the kitchen when cooking.
 Never leave lighters or matches where your grandchildren can see or reach them.
 Even hot water from the tap can scald in seconds!

-Toys & Furniture – The toys, playpens, highchairs and cribs your children used can be very unsafe and dangerous for your grandchildren.
+Toys & Furniture – The toys, playpens, highchairs and cribs your children used can be very unsafe and dangerous for your grandchildren…make sure they are safe for them to use.
 There are many websites and recourses to help you determine the safety of these items.

 Drowning- The biggest danger to children under 5.
-If you have a pool, even the plastic kiddy pool, make sure it is fenced off, emptied and not-accessible to children.
+If you have a pool, even the plastic kiddy pool, make sure it is fenced off, emptied and not accessible to children.
 If you have waterways near your home, teach and remind your grandchildren often of the rules.
 Always stay with young children when they are in the bathtub or playing around water.
-They should always wear a life jacket when involved in water sports.

 Dog Bites - Around 75% of dog bites are from a family or a friend’s dog.
 Teach your grandchildren how to respect dogs and the dangers of approaching or petting unfamiliar dogs.

-Farm Safety – Label the danger areas around your farm and teach and enforce the rule that your grandchildren do not play in those areas… Teach your grandchildren the safety rules and remind them often.
+Farm Safety – Learn ways to make your farm yard safe … Learn and label the danger areas around your farm and teach and enforce the rule that your grandchildren do not play in those areas… Teach your grandchildren the safety rules and remind them often.
 Remember you are their role model, demonstrate safe farming to them.

 Please contact Richland County Health Department’s Injury Prevention Specialist or visit http://www.safetyathome.com/ for more information and additional resources.
-Keep your grandchildren safe & happy so they can play tomorrow.
-Richland County Injury Prevention Team helping keep our community safe and healthy.
+Keep your grandchildren safe & happy.